Photo Gallery #3

 © Copyright 2021, R. Fleischer

-Below are two photos of an Alfa Romeo Giulietta Sprint Specialé.
-I had a lot of fun with my similar Alfa, and drove it all over the USA.
+This isan Alfa Romeo Giulietta Sprint Specialé.
 This is a rare car and looks like a baby Ferrari, front and rear.
 It has a Cd of only 0.28.
 Engine is Alfa's 1.3L DOHC 4.
 Later, mid-sixties, the engine became the 1.6L DOHC.
 My car, with some aluminum body parts, was designed for racing & weighed less than 2000 pounds.
 I never raced mine.
 I liked it even more than my 2000 Miata, in some ways.

-Most know of him as Steve, but to a few of us dirt bikers he was Terry (real name was Terence).
+Most know of him as Steve, but to us Southern California dirt bikers he was Terry (his real name was Terence).
 When raising Hell, or racing, he often signed in using a made-up name, mostly so he could have some fun ....and avoid the media.
 He was, rather too often, a rather wild sort, lived dangerously, used drugs sometimes, drank too much sometimes, & had a reputation in other areas.
 He may be a movies legend, but other than him being a very good dirt bike rider, and a good friend to some, there really is not a lot to admire.
 His dirt bike skills were good enough to be competitive (he was someone whose dirt skills I copied...some) and he probably could have, with time and practice, been in the top dozen or so.
-Besides bikes, and sports car racing, he had another life, Hollywood, that occupied him a lot, and he was pressured considerably by the Studio Moguls....for whom he'd raise a middle finger now and then.
+Besides bikes, and sports car racing, he had another life, Hollywood, that occupied him, and he was pressured considerably by the Studio Moguls....for whom he'd raise a middle finger now and then.
 Yeah, I know I shouldn't throw any ice water on 'A Legend'.
 Hollywood did go to his head some, but at the same time he disliked & scorned a LOT of what Hollywood was.
 Overall, he was a fun-loving motorcyclist who happened to be an Actor.